...

 • Borgo Roma: this a great district for those that want to make a good propriety investment; there is also the faculty of medicine and a hospital; it is not close to the center, but with the very efficient public transportation system it should not be a problem.

-Healthcare assistance in Verona
+Healthcare assistance when relocating to Verona

 Foreign nationals legally residing in Italy have the right to be enrolled to the National Healthcare System to be assisted by a family doctor or pediatrician.